What is the Modified Internal Rate of Return (MIRR)?

 Related Readings

-Thank you for reading CFI’s explanation of Modified Internal Rate of Return.
+Thank you for reading CFI’s explanation of the Modified Internal Rate of Return.
 To keep advancing your career, the additional CFI resources below will be useful: